Anlmator/Anlmator/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻
+I'm a Backend Developer 💻
 </h2>

-I love the entire process of developing creative websites.
+I love the process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me:
 <a href="https://www.instagram.com/anjmator/"><img align="left" src="https://raw.githubusercontent.com/Anlmator/Anlmator/main/images/instagram.svg" alt="Georg | Instagram" width="21px"/></a>